rocky-linux/documentation/docs/books/incus_server/09-snapshot_server.md

 incus snapshot rockylinux-test-9 rockylinux-test-9-snap1
 ```

-If you run the "info" command for `incus`, you can see the snapshot at the bottom of our listing:
+If you run the "info" command for `incus`, you can see the snapshot at the bottom of your listing:

 ```bash
 incus info rockylinux-test-9